 The shaped and convoluted foam face easily conforms to the various shut lines, panel curves and body lines that you’ll find on pretty much any vehicle.
 The open-cell foam helps to keep the pad cooler when in use and accepts just the right amount of polishing or cutting compound without any sling off.

 The pads also have a hook & loop backing, but you need a backing plate to attach them to.
 This is purely for two compounding pads, which makes them quite highly-priced, but the 3M equipment is legendary in the automotive world, so for me, I’d see these as something extra to add to an existing kit, just to back up the service that I could offer.

 This is rather a specific product, but Griot’s do a range of these pads, this just happens to be a waxing pad that I’ve chosen for the review – if you need something else, it’s definitely worth checking out the other pads in this range.

-The reticulated foam reduces build up of heat, but does seem to absorb more product than other pads here, even with that absorption rate, sling isn’t too much of an issue with the Griot’s pad.
+The reticulated foam reduces the build-up of heat, but does seem to absorb more product than other pads here, even with that absorption rate, the sling isn’t too much of an issue with the Griot’s pad.
 It has a completely flat face, and when used correctly, it produces a shine that’s hard to match – this really does look to the #1 pad for shine production.

 Same with most of the other products here, you’ll need a separate backing pad, but to be honest, if you didn’t already own something like this, it’s doubtful you’d be looking at individual pads in the first place!

 A very thick, yet pliable covering of lamb’s wool which adapts to contours and body lines with no issues whatsoever.
-Porter-Cable say that it delivers an unrivalled shine to any paintwork or gloss surface.
+Porter-Cable says that it delivers an unrivaled shine to any paintwork or gloss surface.

 For this type of money, and with Porter-Cable’s reputation, you really won’t find a wool polishing pad that can equal the performance or value for money, and that’s why it’s in the list of the best buffing pads.